 Mr. Tretiak is actively involved in a number of community-based organizations.

 Mr. Généreux is Senior Partner Emeritus of McKinsey & Company, a global management consulting firm.
 During his 28 years with the firm, he focused on serving leading global companies in the Financial Services, Energy and Resources sectors.
-He has held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montréal, Global Personnel Committees for partner election and evaluation, and Global Recruiting for non-MBA candidates.
+He has held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montréal, Global Personnel Committees for partner election and evaluation, and Global Recruiting for Advanced University Degrees candidates.
 Mr. Généreux helped launch McKinsey’s office in Montréal in 1991 and was also posted in its Paris, Toronto and Stockholm offices.

 Mr. Généreux graduated from McGill University and Oxford University, where he studied as a Rhodes Scholar.